PolyLock Review Cart (0)

 Frequently asked questions

-Is it compatible with a standard AR-15 upper?
+Is it compatible with standard AR-15 upper receivers?

 Sources & methodology.
 Editorial review and rating by Derek M. Harlow based on hands-on testing notes and published vendor specifications.
 Pricing verified at time of publication.
 Last fact-checked 2026-05-09.